 Favored by the fulfillment of his wish, he remained in profound meditation for seven days in the cave at Langdra Nye.
 The spirit of that place named Lhatsen Langdra (Terdak Langdrapa) turned himself into a red bull and performed miracles to disturb Guru Rinpoche’s concentration.
 Guru Rinpoche manifested as Pejung Dorji Gurden and chopped the bull into pieces with the Reldri (sword).

 Seared by the pain, Terdak Langdrapa submitted to follow any orders of Guru Rinpoche and let the future practitioners attain yogi.
 Guru Rinpoche made him the place’s protecting guardian deity, calling him Genyen Langdrakpa.
 The evidence of this incident is visibly displayed by the rock towards the northeast of the cave, which has the shape of Guru Rinpoche’s Reldri and the bull.
-As a result, the name of this place came to be known as Beyul Langdra, which means ‘The Hidden Treasure of the Bull Cliff’.
+Since then, the name of this sacred site became Beyul Langdra, meaning ‘The Hidden Treasure of the Bull Cliff’.

 Finally, Guru Rinpoche sanctified the place, hid 50 holy treasures, and faded into a rainbow.